How to combine a bricks-and-mortar store with e-commerce

 You probably know all about showrooming—the phenomenon of customers coming into your store and checking out merchandise and prices and then buying online, often from a competitor.

 But you may not be as familiar with webrooming.
 This buzzword refers to the trend of customers examining your merchandise online and then going into your bricks-and-mortar location to make the purchase.

 Increasingly retailers are integrating apps into their website to encourage webrooming.
 They allow customers to examine and test merchandise, and then either make a purchase online or come into the store.

 Explore in-store pickup but be careful

-He says in-store pickup works best when the bulk of your customers live close to your store—like in the same neighbourhood—rather than spread across a large area.
+In-store pickup works best when the bulk of your customers live close to your store—like in the same neighbourhood—rather than spread across a large area.
 If they live nearby, pick-up becomes easier for them, which makes it easier for you.